juronen/clusterduck/readme.md

 The `Debugger` module can be used to create a debugger and pass it to `Builder.create`, so that the output of chosen workers is sent back to the master and passed to a user defined function.

+stdout and stderr are redirected to worker_name.out and worker_name.err files in the directory passed to `Builder.launch`, which defaults to `/tmp/clusterduck`.